-Ting Xu is a CNST/UMD Postdoctoral Researcher in the Nanofabrication Research Group.
+Ting Xu is a CNST/UMD Research Scientist in the Nanofabrication Research Group.
 He received a B.S. in Optical Engineering from Nanjing University of Posts and Telecommunications, China, and a Ph.D. in Optics from the Institute of Optics and Electronics at the Chinese Academy of Sciences.
 His doctoral research focused on characterizing the behavior of surface plasmons in metal-insulator-metal (MIM) nanostructures, and on fabricating MIMs-based nanodevices.
-Prior to joining NIST, he was a Visiting Research Fellow at the University of Michigan, where he designed and built nanoplasmonic devices.
+Prior to joining NIST, he was a Research Fellow at the University of Michigan, where he designed and built nanoplasmonic devices.
 Ting is working with Henri Lezec to design, fabricate, and characterize plasmonic devices and metamaterials for nanoscale measurement applications.

 CNST/UMD Postdoctoral Researcher

 B.S.
 Optical Engineering - Nanjing University of Posts and Telecommunications, China

 Ph.D.
 Optics – Institute of Optics and Electronics at the Chinese Academy of Sciences, China